 Almonds contain a large amount of healthy fat, but this could still prove to be too much fat for your hammy if you give him almonds on a regular basis.
 Obviously, this can lead to obesity, which will prove damaging for your hammy’s overall health.

 The smaller your hamster, the larger the chance that the almond could prove to be a choking hazard.
 Particularly if you’re giving your hamster almonds that are still in the shell.
 Consider cutting the almonds down in size before giving them to your hamster and keep an eye on him while he’s eating, especially if it’s a treat you haven’t given your hamster before.

 If you’ve decided that you would like to start giving your hamster almonds, here are some tips for the purchasing and preparation of this delicious nut.

 After all of this information, the conclusion is that a moderate number of sweet almonds will be a safe and healthy snack for your hammy.
-Just follow the guidelines above and ensure any almonds you give your hamster are not bitter almonds or have any kind of flavoring or salt.
+Just follow the guidelines above and ensure any almonds you give your hamster are not bitter almonds and don’t have any kind of flavoring or salt.
 Plain, organic almonds are best, and if you remove the skin, you are ensuring the safest treat.

 If you are worried that your hamster isn’t feeling well after eating an almond, contact your vet as soon as possible.
-The health and safety of your little guy is of the utmost importance, and as long as you follow our advice, adding almonds to your hamster’s diet may just give his health the boost he needs.
+The health and safety of your little guy is of the utmost importance, and as long as you follow advice, adding almonds to your hamster’s diet may just give his health the boost he needs.
 Plus, he’ll enjoy a tasty new treat.